Edgar Cayce

 Psychic abilities

-Edgar Cayce has variously been referred to as a "prophet" (cf. Jess Stearn's book, The Sleeping Prophet), a "mystic", a "seer", and a "clairvoyant".
+Edgar Cayce has been called a "prophet" (cf. Jess Stearn's book The Sleeping Prophet), a "mystic," a "seer," and a "clairvoyant."

-Cayce's methods involved lying down and entering into what appeared to be a trance or sleep state, usually at the request of a subject who was seeking help with health or other personal problems (subjects were not usually present).
-The subject's questions would then be given to Cayce, and Cayce would proceed with a reading.
-At first these readings dealt primarily with the physical health of the individual (physical readings); later readings on past lives, business advice, dream interpretation, and mental or spiritual health were also given.
+Cayce's methods involved lying down and entering what seemed to be a trance or sleep state, typically at the request of a subject seeking help with health or other personal issues (subjects were usually not present).
+The subject's questions would then be presented to Cayce, who would proceed with a reading.
+Initially, these readings focused mainly on the physical health of the individual (physical readings); later readings also covered past lives, business advice, dream interpretation, and mental or spiritual health.

-Until September 1923, they were not systematically preserved.
-However, on October 10, 1922, Birmingham (Alabama) Age-Herald article quotes Cayce as saying that he had given 8,056 readings as of that date, and it is known that he gave approximately 13,000-14,000 readings after that date.
+They were not systematically preserved until September 1923.
+However, on October 10, 1922, a Birmingham (Alabama) Age-Herald article quoted Cayce as saying that he had given 8,056 readings as of that date.
+It is known that he gave approximately 13,000-14,000 readings after that date.
 Today, only about 14,000 are available at Cayce headquarters and online.
 Thus, it appears that about 7,000-8,000 Cayce readings are missing.

-When out of the trance he entered to perform a reading, Cayce said he generally did not remember what he had said during the reading.
-The unconscious mind, according to Cayce, has access to information which the conscious mind does not - a common assumption about hypnosis in Cayce's time.
-After Gladys Davis became Cayce's secretary on September 10, 1923, all readings were preserved and his wife Gertrude Evans Cayce generally conducted (guided) the readings.
+When out of the trance, he entered to perform a reading.
+Cayce said he generally did not remember what he had said during the reading.
+According to Cayce, the unconscious mind has access to information that the conscious mind does not - a common assumption about hypnosis in Cayce's time.
+After Gladys Davis became Cayce's secretary on September 10, 1923, all readings were preserved, and his wife, Gertrude Evans Cayce, generally conducted (guided) the readings.

-Cayce said that his trance statements should be taken into account only to the extent that they led to a better life for the recipient.
-Moreover, he invited his audience to test his suggestions rather than accept them on faith.
+Cayce said that his trance statements should be considered only if they improved the recipient's life.
+He also invited his audience to test his suggestions rather than accept them on faith.

-Other abilities that have been attributed to Cayce include astral projection, prophesying, mediumship, viewing the Akashic Records or "Book of Life", and seeing auras.
+Other abilities attributed to Cayce include astral projection, prophesying, mediumship, viewing the Akashic Records or "Book of Life," and seeing auras.
 Cayce said he became interested in learning more about these subjects after he was informed about the content of his readings, which he reported that he never actually heard himself.

 Major themes

-The health readings are most numerous, and they involve many alternative health concepts and practices.
-Cayce described his work in terms of Christian service.
+The health readings are most numerous and involve many alternative health concepts and practices.
+Cayce described his work as Christian service.
 People with esoteric interests have focused on a somewhat different set of topics.

-• Origin and destiny of humanity: "All souls were created in the beginning, and are finding their way back to whence they came."
-[Reading 3744-5] The Cayce readings could be interpreted as saying that human souls were created with a consciousness of their oneness with God.
-Some "fell" from this state; others-led by Jesus soul-volunteered to save them.
-The Earth, with all its limitations, was created as a suitable arena for spiritual growth.
-It could also be interpreted as saying that all beings are born and all will eventually die.
+• Origin and destiny of humanity: "All souls were created in the beginning and are finding their way back to where they originated."
+[Reading 3744-5] The Cayce readings can be understood as suggesting that human souls were created with an awareness of their unity with God.
+Some "fell" from this state, while others, guided by the soul of Jesus, chose to save them.
+The Earth, with all its limitations, was formed as a fitting environment for spiritual growth.
+It can also be interpreted to mean that all beings are born and will ultimately die.

-• Astrology: Cayce accepts astrology on the basis that our souls spend time on other planets (or perhaps their spiritual counterparts) in between incarnations.
-The position of the planets at our birth records these influences.
+• Astrology: Cayce believes in astrology based on the idea that our souls spend time on other planets (or possibly their spiritual counterparts) between incarnations.
+The positions of the planets at birth capture these influences.

 • Universal laws: Souls incarnated on the Earth are subject to certain spiritual laws such as, "As ye sow, so shall ye reap" (karma) or "As ye judge (others), so shall ye be judged."
 In Cayce's belief system, such "laws" represent an aspect of "God's mercy", whereby no matter what our circumstances, "He" has promised to guide us in our spiritual path..
 Cayce said that when you view it from the highest dimension, there is no time and no space, nor any future or past, and that it is all happening in one fascinating expression and that time is an illusion that has a purpose.